middlebury/middlebury-script-lab/_sections/overview.md

 Writers, producers, script consultants, and agents&mdash;the advisors&mdash;will be offering their mentorship in workshops, master classes, and one-on-one conferences.
 Ample individual time is built into the week’s schedule, allowing fellows to make real progress on their screenplays.

 The fellows will be shadowed by a handful of Middlebury students who are aspiring screenwriters and filmmakers themselves.
-They will be the fellows’ hosts and local guides, help with research if needed and be a sounding board for new ideas&mdash;or simply provide an informed audience for pitches and readings.
+They will be the fellows’ hosts and local guides, help with research if needed, and be a sounding board for new ideas&mdash;or simply provide an informed audience for pitches and readings.

 ## Send us your work